RitaFattoum99/IR_Project/README.md

 **Preproccessing**

 This is where we use our text proccessing functions.

-For the Arabic data set we have :
+`For the Arabic data set we have:`
 - non arabic words removal
 - arabic numbers removal
 - punctuation removal